 Be sure to keep copies of your medical records as well.
 When using direct evidence of the cause of your conditions, doctor notes can be a powerful tool that turns a case to your advantage.

 A catastrophic injury like organ damage is nearly-guaranteed to take you off your feet and prevent you from working for months, years, or the rest of your life.
-Our Falls Church catastrophic injury attorney can assess the true extent of your damages and fight for compensation that considers the consequences in the here and now as well as the distant future.
+Our Virginia personal injury lawyer can assess the true extent of your damages and fight for compensation that considers the consequences in the here and now as well as the distant future.